 - Princeton Review – The Princeton Review offers a free online test you can take under simulated conditions and some free tests in person.

-- Blueprint – Blueprint offers a free LSAT diagnostic test and score analysis to help determine your baseline.
+- Blueprint – In addition to Blueprint’s LSAT prep packages, they also offer a free LSAT diagnostic test and score analysis to help determine your baseline.

 Free LSAT Practice Tests